marcelklehr/prism.io/README.md

 # prism.io
 Share and edit documents in real-time.

+* *Silent reconnect*: Whether the server goes down or the connection drops dead, it doesn't matter.
+Once the connection is re-established prism will sync everything and you'll be fine.

 `npm install prism.io` and `component install marcelklehr/prism.io` (I intend to add a plain, browserified version)

 ## Server